Ashwins9001/TTC-Routes-Helper/README.md

 # TTC Route Finder
  Fetch list of stations and respective bus routes from TTC api, and when clicked, open Google Maps to show user location.
 REST calls made to server using RetroFit, and data populated using a custom array adapter.
 Different layouts used to separate loading screen from main activity.
 Intents used to make Google Maps search query.
+Custom API built to handle user creation, login, Presto balance update with local database to store information built across PHP and SQL.

 - [x] Configured RetroFit and parsed JSON data for Finch station to Java objects
 - [x] Configured ArrayAdapter<RouteList> to display combined boxes for stations and bus routes